Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Results

 In Fig.~\ref{fig:meerKATParams} we display the potential non-observation constraints from 100 hours of observation of Reticulum II with both MeerKAT and the SKA.
-MeerKAT can only probe the 2HDM+$S$ model down to the thermal relic cross-section for DM masses $\lesssim 75$ GeV.
-However, it can exclude a significant part of the excess overlap regions for the astrophysical excesses when $\rho_\odot = 0.4$ GeV cm$^{-3}$, in both cases of NFW and Einasto density profiles for the Milky-Way.
+MeerKAT cannot probe the 2HDM+$S$ model down to the thermal relic cross-section for all DM masses considered.
+However, it can exclude a part of the excess overlap regions for the astrophysical excesses when $\rho_\odot = 0.4$ GeV cm$^{-3}$, in both cases of NFW and Einasto density profiles for the Milky-Way.
 The current uncertainties in the local DM density mean the overlap region from Fig.~\ref{fig:ams2Params_Ein} can potentially evade MeerKAT exclusion with 100 hours of observation time if the local density is $\rho_\odot \sim 0.8$ GeV cm$^{-3}$.
 This is, however, an extreme scenario.
 Thus, MeerKAT shows considerable potential to probe the parameter space corresponding to the 2HDM+$S$ DM candidate accounting for the studied astrophysical excesses.
 The potential upper limits are summarised in table~\ref{tab:limits}.
-What is very notable is that the MeerKAT sensitivity estimates have highly competitive constraining power when compared to the Fermi-LAT data.
+Thus, the two-fold sensitivity advantage over previous observations of Reticulum II suggest that even 20 hours on target would yield cutting edge model-independent constraints on channels like $b$ quarks, as \cite{regis2017} obtained highly competitive non-observation results with 30 hours of ATCA time on this same galaxy.

 Next we will translate limits on $\langle \sigma V\rangle$ from fig.~\ref{fig:meerKATParams} to the coupling between $S$ and $\chi$, $g_\chi^S$, this we will do via the definition